gleam-lang/gleam/notes/talk.md

 by an identifier.
 Both of these are tokens, making them terminal symbols, and leaf nodes of the AST.

-In order to making working with nodes a little easier I've use Erlang records rather than raw tuples.
+To make working with nodes a little easier I've use Erlang records for each one.
 The module_declaration record has a name field, in which I place the value of the identifier.

 ```ruby
 public peak {